 Jesus could also be, depending on the dream, a point of truth from which you can see the quality of your own life and your link with the living sentient universe, or the collective unconscious as Jung calls it.

-In a general sense, free from institutional dogma, Jesus can represent the human experience of life in the body, in which we meet conflict, temptation, death – consciousness meeting life in the body.
+In a general sense, free from institutional dogma, Jesus can represent the human experience of life in the body, in which we meet conflict, temptation, death – and our personal consciousness meeting life in the body.
 Particularly our sense of humanity as a whole rather than as individuals.

 If you have religious beliefs, Jesus would represent those beliefs.
 In many dreams though, Jesus depicts the link we have in our own life with what is eternally abiding in the world – with the one life existing in all phenomena.

 Do not mix up Christ with Jesus; Jesus was a man, according to the gospels, who was Christed.
 In other words he was given a new form of consciousness.
 This is described as, “Jesus, when he was baptized, went up directly from the water: and behold, the heavens were opened to him.
 He saw the Spirit of God descending as a dove, and coming on him.
 Behold, a voice out of the heavens said, “This is my beloved Son, in whom I am well pleased.”
 That was Jesus receiving the Christ.
 In other cultures it is sometimes called enlightenment.
 See Archetype of the Christ; Meetings with Christ

 Example: In the dream I met my “teacher”.
 It was a powerful meeting of two men who respected each other.
 I met him because of my own independence.
 I recognised his greatness because of my own success and craft in life.
 Then I was a teacher among disciples.
 There were only about six.
 They were all capable and mature adults who were my pupils because they loved and respected me.
 They gave me great and practical support.
 One of them, a woman, came to me and said that if I ever needed to be held, I need only go to her.